esebesty/reading_list/README.md

 - [An Evolutionary Classification of Genomic Function](https://doi.org/10.1093/gbe/evv021).
 Functional DNA, junk DNA, garbage DNA, zombie DNA and all kinds of other DNA.
+- [An upper limit on the functional fraction of the human genome](https://doi.org/10.1093/gbe/evx121): can the whole human genome be functional?